Who We Are

 Bristol Raceway Ministries

-For more than 32 years, our organization has been faithfully ministering to race fans attending events at Bristol Motor Speedway.
-We provide spiritual care, emotional support, and hope to those who need it.
-Whether it's someone asking for directions, a staff member who may need encouragement, or a family facing an unexpected crisis, our volunteers are there to help.
-We believe that faith is lived out through compassion and service to others.
+For more than 32 years, our team of volunteers and Chaplains have faithfully ministered to race fans at Bristol Motor Speedway.
+We gather together united in faith with the same mission: to serve others and share the love of Jesus.
+Whether it's someone asking for directions, a staff member who may need encouragement, or a family facing an unexpected crisis, our volunteers are there to support others in need.

-We are continually blessed with volunteers who selflessly give their time to serve others.
-Some distribute hundreds of New Testament Bibles, while others provide assistance to individuals with mobility challenges or offer prayer to strangers seeking hope in Jesus.
-We embrace every chance to serve, knowing that in moments of need, people can truly encounter God's love and grace.
+We are continually blessed with volunteers who selflessly give their time to be the hands and feet of Christ.
+Some handout our "Winner's Circle" New Testament Bibles, while others provide assistance to individuals with mobility challenges or offer prayer to strangers seeking hope in Jesus.
+We embrace every opportunity to serve, knowing that in moments of need, people can truly encounter God's love and grace.

 Image 1